yuyi1997/alx-pre_course/0x01-git/README.md

-you can read me a story and tell the truth
+you can read me a story and tell the trut and we shall see h